-3.1.2 Application accessibility requirements
+4.1.2 Application accessibility requirements

-The eventual accessibility of applications for PPDR may depend on various issues.
-These include the cost, the regulatory and the national legislative climate, the nature of mandates PPDR, and the need of the area to be served.
+The eventual accessibility of applications for PPDR may depend on various factors.
+These include the cost, the regulatory and the national legislative climate, the nature of the PPDR mandates, and the need of the area to be served.
 The exact applications and particular features to be provided by the various PPDR organizations are to be decided by such organizations.

-3.1.3 Envisioned applications
+4.1.3 Envisioned applications

 Table 2 lists the envisioned applications with particular features and specific PPDR examples.
-The applications are grouped under the narrowband, wideband or broadband headings to indicate which technologies are most likely to be required to supply the particular application and their features.
+The applications are grouped under the narrowband, wideband or broadband headings to indicate which systems are most likely to be required to supply the particular application and their features.
+Broadband applications enable an entirely new level of functionality with additional capacity to support higher speed data and higher solution images.
+The exact applications and particular features to be provided by the various PPDR organizations are to be decided by such organizations.
 Furthermore, for each example, the importance (high, medium or low) of that particular application and feature to PPDR is indicated.
 This importance factor is listed for the three radio operating environments identified in Annex 2, § 2.1 “Day-to-day operations”, § 2.2 “Large emergency and/or public events”, and § 2.3 “Disasters”, represented by PP (1), PP (2) and DR, respectively.

+[Editor’s note: The revisions made to Tables 2 and 3 are based from Annex 4 of Attachment 3.13 to Doc.
+5D/300 (Chapter 3 of WP 5D Chairman’s Report).

+Text from Section 6 of Doc.
+5A/264 and 5A/267 are covered within Tables 2 and 3 of this Report.

+Text from Sections 2.2 and 2.3 from Doc.
+5A/256 are covered within Tables 2 and 3 of this Report.

+Text from Section 2.1 from Doc.
+279 are covered within Tables 2 and 3 of this Report.

+There is a need to check for appropriate grouping, deletion of duplication and reconsideration on importance for both Tables 2 and 3.]

 TABLE 2

 PPDR Applications and Examples